aphp/edsnlp/docs/tutorials/multiple-texts.md

 Once the pipeline is tested and ready to be applied on an entire corpus, we'll want to deploy it efficiently.

 In this tutorial, we'll cover a few best practices and some _caveats_ to avoid.
-Then, we'll explore methods that EDS-NLP provides to use a spaCy pipeline directly on a pandas or Spark DataFrame.
+Then, we'll explore methods that EDS-NLP provides perform inference on multiple texts.
-These can drastically increase throughput.

 Consider this simple pipeline: